ngbsn/sqlscript2jpa-codegen/README.md

 jar to be run as a standalone tool.
 It internally uses JSqlParser to parse the DDL statements.

 The tool can generate the following,
-- Entities for all tables having annotations @Table and @Column for table and column names respectively.
+- Entities for all tables with annotations @Table and @Column for table and column names respectively.
 - @OneToMany, @ManyToMany, @JoinColumn annotations for association mappings.
 - @Embeddable and @EmbeddedId for composite keys.
 - @MapsId for shared primary keys.